HyperspaceApp/atomicswap/README.md

 Separate command line utilities are provided to handle the transactions required to perform a cross-chain atomic swap for each supported blockchain.
-For a swap between Bitcoin and Decred, the two utilities `spaceatomicswap` and `siaatomicswap` are used.
+For a swap between Hyperspace and Sia, the two utilities `spaceatomicswap` and `siaatomicswap` are used.
 Both tools must be used by both parties performing the swap.